The Gumay surname is a patronymic

 Gumay Spelling Variations

 Before the last few hundred

 years, the English language had no fast system of spelling rules.
 For that reason, spelling variations

 surnames.
 Over the years, many variations of the name Gumay were recorded, including Benson, Benison, Bensone, Bennison, Gildea, Gilday, Gildee, Bennsone, Bennisoun, Bennisone and many more.

 Early Notables of the Gumay family (pre 1700)

-Distinguished members of the family include William Benson (died 1549), an English Benedictine, the last Abbot of Westminster and first Dean of Westminster; John Benson (died 1667), a London publisher, best remembered for an important publication of the Sonnets and miscellaneous poems of William Shakespeare in 1640; Robert Benson (1676-1731), English...
-Another 81 words (6 lines of text) are included under the topic Early Gumay Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Benson (died 1549), an English Benedictine, the last Abbot of Westminster and first Dean of Westminster; John Benson (died 1667), a London publisher, best remembered for an important publication of the Sonnets and miscellaneous poems of William Shakespeare in 1640; Robert Benson (1676-1731), English Member of Parliament, made Chancellor of the Exchequer 1711, created Lord Bingley in 1713; and...
+Another 66 words (5 lines of text) are included under the topic Early Gumay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gumay family to Ireland

 Some of the Gumay family moved to Ireland